llwyd1/alx-higher_level_programming/0x00-python-hello_world/README.md

 File 3-print_number.py - is a python script that prints an integer followed by text, followed by a new line <br>

 File 4-print_float - is a python script that prints a float with precision of 2 digits <br>

+File 5-print_string.py - is a python script that prints 3 times a string stored in str, followed by its first 9 characters <br>